semanticpy/owlreadyL/README.rst

   - Fix IRI from OWL namespace in SWRL rules
   - Fix Pellet explanation on inconsistent ontology
   - Fix MEDDRA parent-child relation of LLT in PyMedTermino2
+  - Make sure the filename is a file before returning (Thanks Nicolas Rouquette)

 Links
 -----